- Earthing Basics

 In this high-tech age is Earthing really important?

 Yes, more than ever, given the global epidemic of pain conditions and inflammation-related diseases worldwide, along with insomnia and chronic fatigue.
 Earthing is a natural, simple, and yet remarkably profound strategy with the potential to normalize many functions throughout your body.
 It eliminates what we consider to be a societal-wide grounding deficit, a wholly overlooked cause of epidemic pain and inflammation, and chronic disease and dysfunction.
-It reduces chronic inflammation and stress, both primary causes of disease and poor sleep.
-Earthing broadly elevates your quality of life ˗ how you feel, and even how you look ˗ to a surprising level.
+Earthing reduces chronic inflammation and stress, both primary causes of disease and poor sleep.
+It broadly elevates your quality of life ˗ how you feel, and even how you look ˗ to a surprising level.

 Is Earthing OK for people who take different medications?